College Democrats of America: Organization

 Colleges across America organize Democratic chapters at the local level.
 Many of these then charter with state federations (such as the California College Democrats, and Texas College Democrats) for support and to unite college Democrats within each state.
 Many state federations then charter with the College Democrats of America or the Young Democrats of America.

-The national organization is overseen by the CDA Executive Board, which consists of the President, Vice President, various Directors, and National Council leadership.
-The function of the Executive Board is officially to "determine and implement the organization's goals"; its members have elected annually at the national convention.
-Pursuant to the CDA Constitution, each local chapter receives three votes, each state federation receives two votes and each member of the outgoing Executive Board receives one vote.
-As of 2020, the Executive Board consists of the President; the Vice President; the Director of Development; the Director of Political Affairs; the Director of Communications; the Director of Inclusivity, Diversity, Equity, and Accessibility; the Director of Digital Strategy and Mobilization; the Director of Membership; the Director of Programs; the National Council Chair; the National Council Vice-Chair; and the National Council Secretary.
+The national organization is overseen by the CDA Executive Board, which consists of the President, Executive Vice President, Vice President of Political Affairs, Vice President of Membership, and Vice President of Programs.
+The function of the Executive Board is officially to "determine and implement the organization's goals"; its members are elected annually at the national convention.
+Pursuant to the CDA Constitution, each local chapter receives one votes, each state federation receives four votes.

-CDA is also guided by a National Council, which consists of four state officers from every state and territorial federation, as well as the Chair, Vice-Chair, Secretary, and National Council Representative of each identity caucus.
-The National Council is presided over by a Chair, Vice Chair, and Secretary, also elected annually at the national convention by sitting members of the National Council.
+CDA is also guided by a National Council, which consists of one state officer from every state and territorial federation.
+The National Council serves as the highest authority of CDA between conventions and can overrule any actions taken by the Executive Board.

 In addition, CDA has a network of national issue and identity caucuses.
 National identity caucuses represent specific groups within CDA, and often work with and support similar, state-level identity caucuses.
 Identity caucus officers are ex officio members of the National Council.
-Each elect a Chair, Vice-Chair, Secretary, and National Council Representative.
 All CDA members who identify as members of a minority group can vote in that minority group's caucus election, not solely chapter presidents and state federation officers – for example, all Black College Democrats can vote in the national Black Caucus election.
 CDA's list of national identity caucuses include the Black Caucus, Latinx Caucus, Women's Caucus, AAPI Caucus, Jewish Caucus, LGBTQ+ Caucus, Muslim Caucus, and Disability Caucus.

-Issue caucuses serve to advocate for a particular issue or topic, and often hold phone banks or otherwise support candidates that have made strides on those issues.
-Much like for identity caucuses, any College Democrat interested in an issue is entitled to vote in that issue caucus's election.
-As they are not represented on the National Council, issue caucuses simply elect a Chair, Vice-Chair, and Secretary.
-CDA's list of national issue caucuses include the Pride Caucus, Women's Caucus, Black Caucus, Jewish Caucus, Education Caucus, Faith Caucus, Environmental Caucus, Rural Caucus, Healthcare Caucus, Labor Caucus, Immigrant and Refugee Caucus, Criminal Justice Reform Caucus, and Veteran and Military Affairs Caucus.